kahboom/syndesis-site-test/source/index.html.md

 title: Syndesis
 ---

-## Announcing Syndesis, the world's leading open source iPaaS.
+## Announcing Syndesis, an open source iPaaS for everyone.
 Read more [here](https://kahboom.github.io/syndesis-site-test/blog/news/1.0.0-release).

 We're hard at work building the platform's community site.
 Check back often for updates on progress, or <strong>sign up to our mailing list</strong> to get the latest news as it happens.